Ptolemaios son of Glaukias: Katoche

-Ptolemaeus wrote numerous petitions to various officials during his katoche, including Ptolemy VI Philometor and Cleopatra II.
-He often appealed to the strategos of his nome, Dionysios, about injustices and crimes committed against him, including an occasion on which he claimed to have been nearly murdered by temple workers for being Greek.
-He also recorded his dreams and those of the twins, which were regarded as having prophetic significance.
+Ptolemaios wrote numerous petitions to various officials during his katoche, including Ptolemy VI Philometor and Cleopatra II.
+He frequently appealed to his local nomarch, Dionysios, about injustices and crimes committed against him, including an occasion on which he claimed to have been nearly murdered by temple workers for being Greek.
+Ptolemaios, Apollonios and the twins also recorded their dreams, which were regarded as having prophetic significance.

-The archive abruptly ends in 152 BC, Ptolemaeus' twentieth year in katoche, so it is unclear how much longer Ptolemaeus remained in katoche, and whether he was ever released from it.
+The archive abruptly ends on 20 September 152 BC, during Ptolemaios' twentieth year in katoche.
+It is unclear how much longer Ptolemaios remained in katoche, and whether he was ever released from it.